-Dickinson explains that because the economy is quite stable right now, hiring part-time security officers has proven to be somewhat difficult.
-Hiring more part-time security officers than full-time officers, however, is the most cost-efficient according to Dickinson.
-Additionally, there are particular benefits that full-time officers benefit from that part time officers do not receive.
+Dickinson explains that because the economy is quite stable right now, hiring part time security officers has proven to be somewhat difficult.
+Hiring more part time security officers than full time officers, however, is the most cost-efficient according to Dickinson.
+Additionally, there are particular benefits that full time officers recieve that part time officers do not receive.

 “There are labor laws, so when you hire full time people, there are certain benefits you have to supply.
 The school has its list of benefits, so full time people receive the same school benefits as other full time employees.
 Part time workers do not receive benefits, depending upon the number of hours they work.
 We have a competitive wage, we want to pay our people a fair wage, but it’s partly competitive because we want to get good people,” Dickinson said.

 Visibility is key for security officers

 Student and faculty daily can witness security officers at their designated desks, walking around campus to ensure safety, and patrolling traffic in the morning and afternoon.
 These visible roles are deliberate and serve to improve the connections and understanding for students.